Higgs Field-Induced Triboluminescence in Binary Black Hole Mergers: Acknowledgments

 \section{Acknowledgments}

-The work of Merab Gogberashvili was supported by the Shota Rustaveli National Science Foundation of Georgia (SRNSFG) through the grant DI-18-335.
+The work of Mariam Chitishvili was supported by the Shota Rustaveli National Science Foundation of Georgia (SRNSFG) through the grant PHDF-19-6294.
 The work of Rostislav Konoplich was partially supported by the Kakos Endowed Chair in Science Fellowship.